apache/pekko/CONTRIBUTING.md

 1. The code must be well documented as per the existing documentation format (see the 'Documentation' section below).
 1. The commit messages must properly describe the changes.
 See further below.
 1. A pull request must be [linked to the issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) it aims to resolve in the PR's description (or comments).
 This can be achieved by writing "Fixes #1234" or similar in PR description.
+1. Licensing rules:
+   - Existing files with copyright statements must leave those copyright statements intact
+   - New files should have an Apache license header instead

 #### Additional guidelines